marielle-wall/MDEF/docs/term2/03-DigitalPrototypingForDesign.md

 ###March 1

-Ok so working on the video atm!
-Probably will be really short, as it was a class where we just walked thorugh things!
+Ok, so couldn't get myself to make a video about this.
+Seems I am pretty low energy these days.
+BUT I am going to attempt a written reflection *(I know, I know, hold you applause)*.

-But this class was about lighting a LED through various methodology.
-This class was SUPER engaging, and definitely was one of best facilitated classes so far.
-This is just in terms of doing hands on, then getting to learn the theory - it was a great set up.
+This class was about lighting a LED through various methodology.
+I found this one of the most engaging classes as it was very hands on and well facilitated.
+I enjoyed the set up of:

-Super cute when we lit all the lights together!
+- Try it out *(fuck around)*
+- Learn the theory *(and find out)*

+Because my computer weirdly doesn't work with the ESP32 Feather, I borrowed a laptop from the FabLab to do the work.
+I enjoyed learning about how we made the different networks and how we connected to the internet.

+I think in the future, I would like to go deeper into creating devices and design objects that have their own little networks.
+But we will see what I create next semester!

+Here is a video of when we synced up some of the lights! *(very cute)*

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WuJbjdaZwrs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ###March 2